earthly/website/blog/_posts/2023-07-06-dont-configure-control-flow.md

 internal-links:
  - YAML
+excerpt: "Learn why using YAML for control flow configuration can lead to complex and hard-to-understand code.
+Discover the limitations of YAML and why it may be better to use existing programming languages or write a parser instead."
 ---

 When I first worked with YAML config, it was a breath of fresh air.
 No more XML!
 No angle brackets.
 It was so plain and clear.